gelogonza/movie-app/README.md

 The 70/30 split balances critical quality with audience reach.
 The logarithmic scale on vote count prevents blockbusters with millions of votes from completely dominating critically acclaimed films with smaller audiences.

-**Step 4 — Shuffle for variety**
+**Step 4 -- Shuffle for variety**

 After sorting by score, the top 25 results are taken and shuffled using a Fisher-Yates shuffle.
 The first 10 from the shuffled pool are returned.
 This means every request for the same mood and genre combination will return a high-quality but varied set — repeating the same selection will show you different films.

-**Step 5 — Watched movie exclusion**
+**Step 5 -- Watched movie exclusion**

 The frontend sends an optional `excludeIds` array in the request body containing the numeric IDs of all movies the user has previously marked as watched.
 Before `rankAndFilter` runs, any movie whose ID appears in `excludeIds` is removed from the pool.
 This ensures the ranked and shuffled results only contain movies the user has not already seen.
+The number of movies remaining after exclusion (`poolSizeAfterExclusion`) is returned alongside the results so the frontend can warn users when the pool is running low.

+**Step 6 -- Streaming provider lookup**

+After ranking, the backend fetches US flatrate streaming availability for each of the 10 result movies in parallel using the TMDB watch providers endpoint.
+Each movie in the response includes a `streamingProviders` array with provider name and logo URL.
+If any provider lookup fails, that movie gets an empty array rather than blocking the entire response.

 ---